riteshthapa/cardGame_dataStructure/README.md

 READ ME!

-Short write-up describibg the strategy that you used for bidding and deciding whether to play or not.
+Short write-up describing the strategy that you used for bidding and deciding whether to play or not.
 -----------------------------------------------------------------------------------------------------
 Ritesh Thapa - 04/20/2018